Heart Rate Training Personalizes PE for Students, Teachers Alike

 Personalized feedback provided by PE heart rate training technology drives students to meet daily goals and enables teachers to develop lessons that motivate students to succeed.

-Students wearing the adidas Zone for IHT Spirit wrist heart rate monitors during their PE class workouts have learned to exercise in the target heart rate zone.
+Students wearing the IHT Zone wrist heart rate monitors during their PE class workouts have learned to exercise in the target heart rate zone.
 The heart rate monitors, working in tandem with the IHT Spirit System assessment software, help students learn that essential skill by:

 Showing students their actual heart rate throughout a class session;